MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 [^real-mode]: We will see later what is the meaning of Real Mode in x86 architecture.
 [^interrupts]: Another x86 concept.
 Don't worry, everything will be explained on its suitable time, just get the terms by faith right now.
 [^hex]: Note "h" in the number, that means this number is in hexadecimal numbering system.
 It does't equal the decimal number 12.
 When we use hexadecimal number we use "h" as a postfix.
 For decimal numbers we use "d" as a postfix.
+[^mech-moves]: This fancy term "Mechanical Moves" means the physical parts of hard disk moves.
+[^random-sector]: Not exactly random, can you tell why?
+[^bootloader-track-0]: I didn't mention that previously, but yes, the bootloader resides in track #0.